|

 read the newspapers.
 But they can't actually find

 out what we think - not all of us, together.
+We can do better than this,

 using information, inviting everyone to take part,